Diamondback (Rachel Leighton): Fictional character biography

-Rachel's brother Danny is also known as Cutthroat.
-It was Danny and another of her brothers, Ricky, who originally fell in with a gang led by a man known as "Bing."
-Yearning to be included, she approached Bing alone.
-Upon claiming she would do anything to join the gang, Rachel was beaten and possibly raped by Bing, who years later became Crossbones, kidnapped her, starved her and abused her until she agreed, with ulterior motive, to steal packages of Captain America's blood from Avengers Mansion.
-Bing/Crossbones murdered Danny/Cutthroat, who was attempting to replace him as aid to the Red Skull, and also killed Rachel's third brother, Willy, when, despite being crippled in the military, he sought revenge by rifle for the brutality inflicted on his sister soon after she was originally mistreated.
+Rachel's brothers Danny and Ricky fall in with a gang led by a man known as "Bing."
+Yearning to be included, Rachel approaches Bing alone.
+Upon claiming she would do anything to join the gang, Rachel is beaten by Bing, who kidnaps and abuses her until she agrees to steal packages of Captain America's blood from Avengers Mansion.
+Bing kills Danny, who sought to replace him as aid to the Red Skull, and Rachel's other brother Willy, who sought revenge for the brutality inflicted on his sister.